broxus/octusbridge-relay/README.md

 Each config has ethereum address + abi + `blocks_to_confirm` constant + some
 additional data.

-Then we subscribe on ethereum events from the last block in eth, using abi and addresses, got on the previous step.
+Then we subscribe on ethereum events from the last block in ethereum, using abi and addresses, got on the previous step.
 If the relay has ever started, then we restore state in  [Persistent state](#persistent-state) section.

 We enqueue each received ethereum event in the persistent queue.
 On each